 Kiev Monastery of the Caves

-The famous Orthodox monastery, one of the oldest and most important Old Russian monastery, the main place of religious worship for Ukrainian and Russian Orthodox, a unique architectural ensemble.
+The famous Orthodox monastery – the main place of religious worship for Ukrainian and Russian Orthodox, a unique architectural ensemble.
 “Pechery” means “caves” and as the name implies, the monastery began from the caves.
 The Chronicle tells that the first “small cave” on the Dnipro slopes was dug out by the monk Hilarion, who was close to Prince Yaroslav the Wise.
 The monk dug out the cave to retire in his prayer there.
 After becoming a Metropolitan, St. Hilarion stopped visiting the cave, and soon, between 1051-54, it was occupied by a hermit Antony.

 Monks began to gather around Rev. Antony and a cave settlement quickly emerged on the mountain.
 Nowadays these are Far Caves.
 Very soon Rev. Antony left the brethren and moved to another mountain, where one more underground labyrinth appeared.
 Nowadays it is called Near Caves.